Private rent and house prices, UK: September 2024

 Back to table of contents

-On 20 March 2024, the new, monthly Private rent and house prices, UK bulletin replaced the UK House Price Index (UK HPI) bulletin, the Index of Private Housing Rental Prices (IPHRP) bulletin and the Private rental market summary statistics in England (PRMS) bulletin.
-This new release uses the Price Index of Private Rents (PIPR) to provide more insight into the UK private rental sector and includes headline UK HPI statistics.
+On 20 March 2024, the new, monthly Private rent and house prices, UK bulletin replaced our UK House Price Index (UK HPI) bulletin, our Index of Private Housing Rental Prices (IPHRP) bulletin and our Private rental market summary statistics in England (PRMS) bulletin.
+This new release uses the PIPR to provide more insight into the UK private rental sector, and includes headline UK HPI statistics.

 UK House Price Index

-In recent periods, the total transaction volumes and new build volumes available to calculate UK HPI estimates for recent months have been lower than historically.
-The Office for National Statistics (ONS) and HM Land Registry (HMLR) are working to resolve this.
+In recent periods, the total transaction volumes and new build volumes available to calculate UK HPI estimates have been lower than historically.
+The Office for National Statistics (ONS) and HMLR are working to resolve this.
+Users should be aware that revisions may be larger than usual and should note that there is substantially greater uncertainty around new build prices.
+Further information is available in HMLR's UK House Price Index summary.

 Separately, we publish House price data: quarterly tables and House price data: annual tables, which include simple average house and mortgage price statistics, based on a sub-sample of Regulated Mortgage Survey data.